 - US Digital Literacy: Educators and students alike can find valuable resources at US Digital Literacy.
 For instruction on digital learning and other 21st century skills, this is a good starting place for learning key terminology and concepts.

-- G Suite: If you use Google Docs, Drive, or Calendar, you may already be familiar with some components of G Suite by Google Cloud.
-Each of these free, web-based tools have substantial potential when it comes to organizing and planning for academic success:
+If you use Google Docs, Drive, or Calendar, you may already be familiar with some components of Google Workspace by Google Cloud.
+Each of these free, web-based tools has substantial potential when it comes to organizing and planning for academic success:

-- Google Docs: This word processor allows students to do school work and save their work on the cloud.
+- Google Docs: This word processor allows students to do schoolwork and save their work on the cloud.
 The service includes Google Sheets and Google Slides, which can be used to create spreadsheets and slideshow presentations, respectively.
-These can be worked on with peers together in real time, making collaboration a breeze.
+These can be accessed and edited with peers together in real time, making collaboration a breeze.

 - Google Drive: Store and synchronize files across different devices by using Google Drive.
 This ensures that you have access to your schoolwork when and where you need it.

-- Google Calendar: Putting important due dates and reminders on this online calendar will help you stay up to date on important assignments and prepare for upcoming tests.
+- Google Calendar: Putting important due dates and reminders into this online calendar will help you stay up to date on important assignments and prepare for upcoming tests.

-- Microsoft Office: Microsoft Office also includes a number of cloud-based, collaboration-enabled apps that can help users stay productive on practically any device.
-Note that, unlike G Suite, Microsoft Office has subscription fees for each service, though the tools do also have additional features:
+Microsoft Office includes several cloud-based, collaboration-enabled apps that can help users stay productive on practically any device.
+However, unlike Google Workspace, Microsoft Office has subscription fees for each service, though the tools do also have additional features:

 - Microsoft Word: This word processor is a great option for students.
 Like Google Docs, it allows users to share and collaborate on documents in real time.
 Additional features, like Resume Assistant, can even help you prepare for life after college.